Information for pension recipients

 The taxation of earnings-related pension is affected by, for example, whether or not the relocation was permanent or temporary.
 Furthermore, taxation is affected by one’s nationality and the possible tax agreements of the target country.

 When a Finnish citizen is moving abroad, an advance tax can be levied on his/her pension for the year of relocation and subsequent three years.
 During that period, you will, therefore, be taxed as if you were living in Finland.
 After this period, you are considered a Finnish tax nonresident with a limited tax liability.
-In this case, Elo will ask the Finnish tax authorities to provide a limited liability tax card for the payment of the pension.
+In this case, Elo will ask the Finnish Tax Administration to provide a limited liability tax card for the payment of the pension.

 On behalf of the pension recipient living abroad, Elo will apply for the withholding tax information for the pension payment at the commencement of the pension.